airhex/airline-logos-php-api/README.md

 # AirHex airline logos PHP API Wrapper
-This is the official PHP wrapper for the AirHex logos API.
+This is the official PHP wrapper for the [AirHex airline logos API](https://airhex.com/airlines/logos/).
 The purpose of these files is to provide a simple interface to the AirHex logos API.
 You are not required to use these files (in order to use the API), but it's recommended.

 ## Example Usage
 ### Request example to get EK (IATA for Emirates Airlines) logo: